-Russell Maroon Shoatz is a dedicated community activist, founding member of the Black Unity Council, former member of the Black Panther Party, and soldier in the Black Liberation Army.
-He is serving multiple life sentences as a U.S.-held prisoner of war.
+Russell Maroon Shoatz was a dedicated community activist, founding member of the Black Unity Council, former member of the Black Panther Party, and soldier in the Black Liberation Army.
+Sentenced to life in prison without the possibility of parole in 1970, he passed away in 2021.

 About Chuck D (Foreword):

 Chuck D is an American rapper, author, and producer.
-He helped create politically and socially conscious hip-hop music in the mid-1980s as the leader of the group Public Enemy.
+He began creating politically and socially conscious hip-hop music in the mid-1980s as the leader of the group Public Enemy.

 About Fred Ho (Editor):

-Fred Ho is a jazz baritone saxophonist, composer, bandleader, playwright, writer, and social activist.
-He has written and produced many books and albums, including most recently the books Diary of a Radical Cancer Warrior (2011) and Raw Extreme Manifesto (2012), and the albums Snake Eaters and The Year of the Tiger.
-He is one of the founders of Scientific Soul Sessions.
-More information about Fred’s incredible career can be found at http://www.bigredmediainc.com
+Fred Ho was a jazz baritone saxophonist, composer, bandleader, playwright, writer, and social activist.
+He wrote and produced many books and albums, including the books Diary of a Radical Cancer Warrior (2011) and Raw Extreme Manifesto (2012) and the albums Snake Eaters and The Year of the Tiger.
+He was one of the founders of Scientific Soul Sessions.
+He died in 2014.

 About Quincy Saul (Editor):